 Shark’s Bay is one of the best places to visit in Lanai.
 You can see spectacular views from the red lava cliffs that surround the bay.

 There is a private cove area down by the water.
 It is perfect for relaxing on the sand.
-You should never enter the water because the currents are too strong.
+It’s best to avoid the water here due to the strong current.s

 Explore Keahiakawelo

 The other legend says a priest from Lanai and another from Molokai created this magical garden.
 The Lanai priest won a contest where he had to keep a fire burning the longest.
-He used all the bushes and trees on the island to win.
+He used every bush and tree on the island to win.

 Visit the Cats at the Lanai Cat Sanctuary

-One of the most calming things to do in Lanai is visiting the cats at the Lanai Cat Sanctuary.
+One of the most calming things to do in Lanai is to visit the cats at the Lanai Cat Sanctuary.
 Over the last few years, more than 600 cats have called this sanctuary home.
 They are affectionately called the Lanai Lions.

-Most of these cats were abandoned or feral with nowhere to call home.
-In Lanai, there is no animal shelter and no vets, so the cat sanctuary provides housing that is very needed.
+Most of these cats were abandoned or feral, with nowhere to call home.
+In Lanai, there is no animal shelter and no vets, so the cat sanctuary provides housing that is very much needed.
 Feral cats are dangerous to native birds, so the Lanai Cat Sanctuary solves two problems!

 Photo property of Lanai Cat Sanctuary.

-Furthermore, you can sponsor a kitty at the Lanai Cat Sanctuary, or you can even adopt a kitty and bring it home with you!
-If you don’t find your way to the sanctuary, you can still support them by donating or purchasing merch online!
+You can sponsor a kitty at the Lanai Cat Sanctuary, or you can even adopt a kitty and bring it home with you!
+If you don’t make it to the sanctuary, you can still support them by donating or purchasing merch online!

 Take a Walk Along the Fisherman’s Trail